Kanika18ss/E-commerce/README.md

 This section has moved here: [https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify](https://facebook.github.io/create-react-app/docs/troubleshooting#npm-run-build-fails-to-minify)

-## Click here for Demo-> https://e-commerce-beige-mu.vercel.app/

-###   This project is guided by Great Stack on YouTube and I have also completed it under him.
+ NOTE: This project is guided by GreatStack on YouTube and I have also completed it under him.
 Here, is the link to the project for more explanation. https://youtu.be/jbfuzcrfjqQ?si=4euZt4WIJwKC5xGI